Bajaur Campaign: After the creation of Pakistan

-Afghan invasion of Pakistan
+Course of the Conflict

 Between 1960 and 1961, Royal Afghan Army troops along with thousands of Pashtun tribesmen from Afghanistan crossed the extremely porous Pakistan–Afghanistan border and entered the semi-autonomous Bajaur Agency of Pakistan in an effort to annex the region.
 The Afghan government also began skirmishes in Dir State, bribing its ruler due to a dispute between Dir and Khar, a Diri feudatory.
 During this time, Afghanistan also deployed thousands of troops with tanks and artillery along the Afghanistan–Pakistan border and frequently attacked Pakistani soldiers from mountainous posts.